johndpope/ScriptingRuntimeInSwift/README.md

 `COLOR N`
 Change the color of the lines the turtle draws.
 If X is 0 it will be yellow, 1 orange, 2, red, 3 magenta, and anything else green.

+`PRINT Expression or "String"`
+SeaTurtle can log to an output window.
+The print statement can take a mathematical expression or a string in double quotes.
+Strings can have variable names after a dollar sign, as in `$N` to interpolate the variables into the string.

 All numbers must be integers.
 All subroutine and variable names must start with a letter.
 In the above, N can be an integer literal, previously declared variable, or arithmetic expression using the operators `+`, `-`, `*`, `/`, `^`, and parenthesis `( )`.
 For the context-free grammar of SeaTurtle, see the file `cfg.txt`.
 See some sample scripts in the directory `SeaTurtle Scripts`.

 Comments start with a semicolon (`;`) and end at the end of the line.
 Once a semicolon is hit, the rest of the line will not be processed.